Hand, foot and mouth disease animation

 Other symptoms

-Hand, foot and mouth disease is usually mild and lasts about 3 to 7 days.
+Tamariki with hand, foot and mouth disease usually get better in about 3 to 7 days.
 Sometimes the rash lasts a bit longer.

 When to get medical help for your child

-Call Healthline on 0800 611 116 or take your child to a health professional if they:
+Call Healthline on 0800 611 116 or take your child to a health professional if:

-• have fewer than half of their normal wet nappies
+- they have less than half of their normal wet nappies

 How hand, foot and mouth disease spreads